jstedfast/EmailValidation/README.md

 ### Other Implementations:

-If you need an implementation in something other than C#, perhaps Pavel Azenov's [javascript port](https://github.com/azanov/emailValidator) will be helpful.
+If you need an implementation in something other than C#, perhaps Pavel Azanov's [javascript port](https://github.com/azanov/emailValidator) will be helpful.